 To test if the preset is stored correctly in the dome, use the joystick to move the camera to point in a new location.
-Now press CALL/SHOT <ss> Enter (where xx is the preset you wish the camera to go to).
-In this example if you press CALL/SHOT 1 Enter the dome should go straight to the PRESET 1 location.
+Now press SHOT <ss> Enter (where xx is the preset you wish the camera to go to).
+In this example if you press SHOT 1 Enter the dome should go straight to the PRESET 1 location.
+If you have multiple domes you will need to change the address of each dome so they are different but PLEASE LEAVE THE DOMES ON PELCO-D 2400 BAUD RATE.

-If you have multiple domes you will need to change the address of each dome so they are different.
-See NOTE 2 above.
+• see NOTE 2 above.